NextSDS Logo

 Identified Uses

 Cements are used in industrial installations to manufacture/formulate hydraulic binders for building and construction work, such as ready-mixed concrete, mortars, renders, grouts, plasters as well as precast concrete.
 Common cements and cement containing mixtures (hydraulic binders) are used industrially, by professionals as well as by consumers in building and construction work, indoor and outdoor.
-The identified uses of cements and cement containing mixtures cover the dry products and the products in a wet suspension (paste).

 Uses advised against

-Any uses not mentioned above, are advised against.
+Any uses not mentioned above, are advised against..

 Manufacturers & Suppliers